BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/index.md

 # Introduction
 !> W.I.P

-We will be creating [city building sim](https://en.wikipedia.org/wiki/City-building_game) game demo in Armory3D game engine.
+This tutorial is on creating 3d [city building sim](https://en.wikipedia.org/wiki/City-building_game) game demo in Armory3D game engine.
 We will try to reach features of engine as much as we can and utilize it.

 ## Concept